Shaqtin' a Fool

 There is a special award given to certain players, called the "Shaqtin Golden Ticket," which is lifetime immunity from being included in the segment.
 Since its debut in 2015, four players have been awarded with the award.
-Those include: current New Orleans Pelicans power forward Larry Nance Jr. (2015 winner), current Philadelphia 76ers small and power forward P. J. Tucker (2016 winner, although he was featured on an episode during the 2018–19 season), 2-time Shaqtin’ MVP, 3-time NBA Champion, and current Dallas Mavericks center JaVale McGee (after his long feud with O'Neal escalated in early 2017, see more in "Shaq's feud with JaVale McGee" section), and current Philadelphia 76ers center Joel Embiid (2018 winner, although he did appear in an episode in the 2022-23 season).
+Those include: current Cleveland Cavaliers power forward Larry Nance Jr. (2015 winner), current free agent small and power forward P. J. Tucker (2016 winner, although he was featured on an episode during the 2018–19 season), 2-time Shaqtin' MVP, 3-time NBA Champion, and current NBL center JaVale McGee (after his long feud with O'Neal escalated in early 2017, see more in "Shaq's feud with JaVale McGee" section), and current Philadelphia 76ers center Joel Embiid (2018 winner, although he did appear in an episode in the 2022–23 season).

 At the conclusion of the NBA postseason, a Shaqtin' a Fool special airs on NBA TV.
 During the special, O'Neal is joined by Ro Parrish and Dennis Scott, and the top Shaqtin' a Fool plays of the season are shown.
 On the 2013 special, 34 plays were shown to honor O'Neal's jersey retirement of No. 34 during his tenure with the Los Angeles Lakers.
 On the 2014 special, only 20 plays were shown.
 For the 2015 special, the number of plays increased to 30.
 Since the beginning of the 2013–14 NBA season, fans are able to tweet suggestions for Shaqtin' a Fool.